Beyond-Finance/feature_map/README.md

  * `.feature_map/assignments.yml`: Captures a mapping of files within a repository to their corresponding feature and a mapping of features to their corresponding files.
  * `.feature_map/metrics.yml`: cCaptures a set of metrics rolled up at the feature level (i.e. computed over all files assigned to the feature).

+## Usage: Generating Documentation

+When you run `bin/featuremap docs`, a set of HTML, JS, and CSS artifacts for a documentation site will be generated and deposited into the `.feature_map/docs` directory.
+The `index.html` file of this documentation site can be loaded in a browser to review information and diagrams detailing the set of features that have been defined within the application.

 ## Proper Configuration & Validation

 FeatureMap comes with a validation function to ensure the following things are true: